Search documentation

 This will open a dialog where you can confirm the deletion.
 If you have any installed Entities in the namespace, Apollo will warn you that the namespace cannot be deleted until those Entities are uninstalled.

 Upon submission, a change request will be created.
-Once approved by a user with the Environment editor role, Apollo will issue a Plan that deletes the namespace.
+Once approved by a user with the Environment editor role, Apollo will issue a Plan that deletes the namespace, which you can view in the Environment's Activity tab.